-WHY TO VISIT JORDAN
+WHY VISIT JORDAN

-Jordan is a singular destination for its legendary warmth, the atmospheric ruins from several civilizations and the magnificent colors.
+Jordan is a singular destination for its legendary warmth, the atmospheric ruins from several civilizations, and magnificent colors.
 Amman, the capital, is maybe not the most attractive city, but it is warm and has some interesting museums, a Roman theatre, a fortress, and you can visit the nearby Jerash ruins.

 On the other hand, Petra is a magical place that alone justifies your visit to this country: A natural rocky landscape in which can be seen impressive monuments dating from the 6th century BC, the site is full of wonders; the royal tombs, the monastery, the Khazneh, and the magnificent colors… Try to visit it in the morning or at dusk.
 Wadi Rum is another truly breathtaking scene to discover in Jordan: In this vertical desert with rock formations, you will be taken aback by the incomparable landscape which is best explored through driving an ATV.

 Aqaba is a city on the Red Sea; an attractive and popular resort, especially in winter, when diving enthusiasts flock to explore its fascinating seabed.

 In the eastern desert, do not miss the “castles” of the ancient Umayyad Caliphs.

 - Dead Sea

 - Dana Nature Reserve

 WHEN TO GO TO JORDAN

 The best period to visit Jordan is from September to November.